Jacked-Up/junglesequencer.com/docs/editor-interface/jungle-editor/jungle-editor-node-inspector.md

 ## Custom Node Inspectors

 Custom node inspectors are a powerful way to extend the functionality of your nodes.
-Building inspectors for nodes works the same way as building inspectors for `MonoBehaviour`'s and `ScriptableObject`'s.
+Building inspectors for nodes works the same way as building `MonoBehaviour` and `ScriptableObject` custom inspectors.

 Read more about custom node inspectors **[here](../../../docs/jungle-nodes/advanced/custom-node-inspectors)**.